 3 Occasions for an Empathy Map

-An empathy map is a way for you to understand the experience of an individual or a group.
-It’s a tool to help you empathize in a meaningful, useful way.
-You might have guessed, after reading about How to Use an Empathy Map, that the tool gets pulled out of our toolbelt often.
-We use them all the time in our work.
-Find three ideal opportunities for filling in an empathy map below, and scroll to the bottom for a free tool download!
+An empathy map is a great tool for you to use when trying to understand the experience of an individual or a group.
+Empathy maps help you empathize in a meaningful, useful way.
+As you might have guessed, after reading about How to Use an Empathy Map, we use this tool quite a bit in our work.
+Below we've outlined three occasions where filling out an empathy map can help you.
+Scroll to the bottom for a free download of this tool today!

-Maybe it’s an online shopping platform for our customers or donors.
-Maybe it’s a women's shelter.
+Maybe it’s an online shopping platform for customers.
 Maybe it’s a library.
-Maybe it's an educational course.
-You’re building a solution for someone who isn’t necessarily you, so it’s helpful to understand that person’s or those people’s experience of your solution.
+Or maybe it's a women's shelter.
+In any case, you may be building a solution for someone who isn’t necessarily you, so it’s helpful to understand that person’s or those people’s experience of your solution.

-For example, we were recently working with a large international NGO who receives a lot of donations online.
+Example: one of our clients was a large international NGO who received a lot of donations online.
 They have an online store where people can select the type of donation they want to make (buying a well for a community, for example).
-They had received feedback from their customers that they were having trouble navigating the online platform, and they were losing donations as a result.
-We worked with them to fill out empathy maps for customers going to their site for each of the different types of donations they take to understand where the breaking points were and where they could start to make improvements.
+They received feedback from their customers that they were having trouble navigating the online platform, and they were losing donations as a result.
+We worked with them to fill out empathy maps for customers going to their site for each of the different types of donations they receive to understand where the breaking points were and where they could start to make improvements.

 Below is an empathy map from a project we did with a local mental health organization to understand the needs of individuals with concurrent disorders.
 Though we also engaged with people with lived experience as part of that project, the map below is for a fictional person named Joe.

 2. You’re conducting community engagement or staff engagement

 As part of your engagement with your users—or your community engagement, as public services tend to call their user research—you might use the tool as an activity that you have your community members do.
 We tend to get the best insights when we get the people we’re empathizing with to fill out the empathy map themselves.